 Do you offer a preventative healthcare plan that covers essential services and treatments?

 One of our vets or nurses will check your pet’s skin, eyes, ears, paws, teeth and gums and chat to you about any changes to their daily routine so that we can provide the best healthcare advice and identify any concerns as soon as possible.
 We’ll talk you through some advice for home care and may also recommend additional treatments or services as a result.

-As we head into the spring and summer months, what will my vet be looking for?
+As we head into the summer months, what will my vet be looking for?

-We often see an increase in skin diseases and in particular flea cases when we start entering into spring, as warmer conditions are ideal for flea pupae to hatch.
+We often see an increase in skin diseases and in particular flea cases, as warmer conditions are ideal for flea pupae to hatch.
 Now would be a good time to check you are up to date with your parasite treatment.
 As we start to head outdoors and enjoy the warmer weather with our pets, our team will also discuss additional vaccinations with you to ensure your pet is protected against diseases like kennel cough which affects dogs.

 *Health check will be charged at our standard consultation rate.
 Any additional services or treatment will be charged separately.